tasb/ansible-full/labs/lab08.md

 ## Prerequisites

-- [ ] Create a folder named `lab09` inside `ansible-labs` on your home directory
+- [ ] Navigate to `ansible` folder inside your home folder on control node
-- [ ] Navigate to `lab09` folder

 ## Guide

 ### Step 01: Prepare Control Node

-Before you start, you need to install the following packages:
+Before you start, you need to install the following packages on your control node:

 ```bash
 sudo apt update